Our Lady of Grace Church: An Architectural Treasure

 Our Lady of Grace School

 The establishment of Our Lady of Grace School demonstrates the Assumptionist community's commitment to Catholic education.
-Beginning humbly in 1905 in the conservatory of Highcombe House, the school evolved through various phases:
+Beginning humbly in 1905 in the conservatory of Highcombe House, the school evolved through various phases, eventually relocating to new modern facilities in 2017.
+For over a century, successive generations of local children received their education here, creating multi-generational connections within the parish community.

-Preserving Our Church Heritage
+Preserving Our Church Heritage for Future Generations

 What Makes Our Church Exceptional